sagarpatel211/2D-Shooter-Game/README.md

-# ICS2O-Project
+# Turing Shooter Game
-This project was created as part of my final assignment in *Grade 10 Introduction to Computer Science*.
-The project was a first-person 2D shooter game using Turing 4.1.1!
+The project is a first-person 2D shooter game using Turing 4.1.1!

 ## Table of Contents